To communicate and preserve the natural and cultural histories of the Carolina Piedmont, inspiring a lifetime of learning.

 Museum of York County

-The mission of the Museum of York County is to enhance understanding of our world by collecting and preserving the art and natural history of the Carolina Piedmont, communicating regional themes and their broader global connections.
+The mission of the Museum of York County is to enhance understanding of our world by collecting and preserving the natural history of the Carolina Piedmont, communicating regional themes and their broader global connections.

 Explore the galaxy or discover your own backyard through the many exhibits at the Museum of York County!